 pesto pasta on two plates with a side of fresh basil

-Sure, you could throw small raw tomatoes in, but for the wow factor, go the extra mile and roast the tomatoes (which you can do ahead of time) so they’re super tender and bursting with intense, concentrated flavor–an extra layer of deliciousness.
+You could throw small raw tomatoes in, but for the wow factor go the extra mile and roast the tomatoes (which you can do ahead of time.)
+They become super tender and bursting with intense, concentrated flavor.
+Here are the steps:

 Pasta in a large bowl, tossed with pesto, tomatoes and mozzarella.
 A small plate to the side